Learning under Distributional Drift: Prequential Reproducibility as an Intrinsic Statistical Resource: Introduction

-\emph{Stationary learning}~\citep{Vapnik1998,shalev2014} assumes fixed $p(x,y)$ and produces the familiar $O(T^{-1/2})$ convergence guarantees derived from concentration under i.i.d.\ sampling. \emph{Nonstationary stochastic optimization}~\citep{Besbes2015, Zhao2024} introduces a variation budget that measures how much the target distribution can change exogenously over time.
-The metric of variation is typically a total-variation or Wasserstein norm, which constrains external motion but does not model coupling to the learner’s policy.
-Related approaches bound performance under drifting distributions using stability or Rademacher techniques~\citep{Blanchard2021,kuznetsov16,Mohri2012} but likewise do not explicitly model feedback between learner and environment. \emph{Performative prediction}~\citep{Perdomo2020} does explicitly introduce feedback between model and environment, focusing on equilibrium conditions where that feedback vanishes ($p_{\theta_{t+1}}\!\approx\!p_{\theta_t}$).
-Follow-up work on performative prediction has refined aspects of this coupling~\citep{izzo21,jagadeesan22}, but continues to analyze convergence to fixed points rather than the explicit accumulation of temporal drift. \emph{Adaptive data analysis}~\citep{Dwork2015,rogers20,bassily2016} addresses feedback in the statistical query setting and bounds overfitting through mutual-information or stability arguments, yet does so within a static population that does not itself evolve (see also \citealp{russo2016,Seldin2012,AlquierGuedj2018}).
+\emph{Performative prediction}~\citep{Perdomo2020} explicitly introduces feedback between model and environment, focusing on equilibrium conditions where that feedback vanishes ($p_{\theta_{t+1}}\approx p_{\theta_t}$).
+Follow-up work has refined aspects of this coupling~\citep{izzo21,jagadeesan22}, but continues to analyze convergence to fixed points rather than the explicit accumulation of temporal drift. \emph{Adaptive data analysis}~\citep{Dwork2015,rogers20,russo2016,bassily2016} addresses feedback in the statistical query setting and bounds overfitting through mutual-information or stability arguments, yet does so within a static population that does not itself evolve.

-These approaches define four distinct ways to measure instability: sample variance, variation budgets, equilibrium deviation, and information flow.
-The present work connects them by treating all forms of drift as motion on a statistical manifold.
-The total motion of the data distribution decomposes as
+These approaches define distinct ways to measure instability: sample variance, variation budgets, equilibrium deviation, and information flow.
+The present work connects them by treating drift as motion on a statistical manifold.
+The total motion decomposes into an exogenous component and a policy-sensitive component,

-where $d_t$ measures environment-driven change and $\kappa_t^{(\mathcal M)}$ measures learner-induced motion under the Fisher--Rao metric $g_\theta$ on~$\Theta$.
-Although the decomposition in \ref{eq:dift-terms} is simple to state, its validity within the Fisher–Rao geometry is not obvious \emph{a priori}.
-This formulation shows that the classical regimes can be interpreted as limiting cases distinguished by which source of motion dominates.
+and the resulting budget \eqref{eq:intro_CT} recovers classical regimes as limiting cases distinguished by which source of motion dominates.
+In the purely exogenous case $\kappa_t^{(\mathcal M)}\equiv 0$, the normalized budget $C_T/T$ plays the same operational role as a variation budget \emph{rate}, but is tied to Fisher--Rao motion and to the induced one-step risk shifts rather than imposed in an external discrepancy.
+A summary of these relationships is provided in Table~\ref{tab:related-regimes}.

+A broader online-optimization literature studies nonstationarity via \emph{tracking} objectives and bounds performance through dynamic regret, which scales with the path length of a time-varying comparator sequence and reduces to static regret in the stationary limit \citep{Hall2013,Zhao2024}.
+These results quantify how well an algorithm can follow a moving target, but they are typically stated in terms of loss-sequence variation or comparator drift and do not address prequential reproducibility gaps induced by \emph{endogenous} distributional evolution.
+Our analysis is complementary.
+It identifies an intrinsic, distribution-level motion rate $C_T/T$ that controls step-to-step population risk shifts along the realized closed-loop trajectory.